 Skip to main content

-Use this when you need to find, segment, or count job listings across the full Crustdata job dataset — for hiring-trend analysis, building target account lists from recently indexed hiring activity, monitoring specific roles, or powering a dashboard.
+Use this when you need to find, segment, or count job listings across the full Crustdata job dataset — for hiring-trend analysis, building target account lists from recent hiring activity, monitoring specific roles, or powering a dashboard.
+This page walks you through the basics: the job record mental model, your first search, the response shape, and choosing a search pattern, then folds in worked example recipes you can copy, paste, and adapt.
+For filter grammar, operators, and the full field catalog, see Search reference.

-metadata.date_added is when Crustdata first indexed the listing, not the employer-posted timestamp.
-Every query in this page that filters on metadata.date_added is asking about indexing time, not the employer’s actual publication date.
+metadata.date_added is the job-posted date: the date the listing was added on the source portal.
+Every query in this page that filters on metadata.date_added is asking about job-posted time, not Crustdata indexing time.
 Treat this endpoint as a query interface over Crustdata’s indexed dataset, not as a direct poll of an employer-managed listings feed.

 POST https://api.crustdata.com/job/search